fenix-hub/godot-engine.file-editor/README.md

 Version: *1.7.6*
 Godot Version: *3.2.3*

-**This repository was pushed directly from Godot Engine Editor thanks to [GitHub Integration](https://github.com/fenix-hub/godot-engine.github-integration)!**
+**This repository was pushed directly from Godot Engine Editor thanks to this [GitHub Integration](https://github.com/fenix-hub/godot-engine.github-integration)!**

 ## What is this?
 This is a little plugin I've made to easily edit text files in your project folder.